How is Kaposi sarcoma diagnosed?

 For skin lesions, the doctor will usually perform a punch biopsy, which removes a tiny round piece of tissue.
 If the entire lesion is removed, it is called an excisional biopsy.
 These procedures can often be done with just local anesthesia (numbing medicine).

 Bronchoscopy lets the doctor look into the windpipe (trachea) and the large airways of the lungs.
-This procedure is often done if the patient is having problems such as shortness of breath or coughing up blood, or if the chest x-ray shows something abnormal.
+This procedure is often done if you are having problems such as shortness of breath or coughing up blood, or if the chest x-ray shows something abnormal.
 Any of these could mean that KS is in the lungs.

-Before starting the bronchoscopy, the patient is put to sleep with a light anesthesia.
+Before starting the bronchoscopy, you are put to sleep with a light anesthesia.
 Then the doctor inserts the bronchoscope (a thin, flexible lighted tube with a small video camera on the end) through the mouth, down the windpipe, and into the lungs.
 If the doctor sees an abnormal area that might be KS, it can be biopsied through the bronchoscope.
 Bronchoscopy with biopsies can also be used to help diagnose other lung problems seen in AIDS patients, such as pneumonia.

 One or more of these tests might be done when the doctor suspects that KS is in the stomach or intestines and is causing problems.

 - Upper endoscopy (also called esophagogastroduodenoscopy, or EGD) is used to look at the inner lining of the esophagus, the stomach, and the first part of the small intestine.
-For this procedure, the patient is first given drugs to make them sleepy.
+For this procedure, you are first given drugs to make you sleepy.
 Then, the doctor guides the endoscope (a thin, flexible, lighted tube with a small video camera on the end) through the mouth and esophagus and into the stomach and small intestine.
 This lets the doctor see things like ulcers, infections, and KS lesions.
 If an abnormal area is seen, the doctor can use small surgical instruments through the endoscope to biopsy it.
+Because sedation is used for this procedure, you will need someone you know to take you home afterwards (not just a cab).

 - Colonoscopy is used to look inside the large intestine (colon and rectum).
 Before this test can be done, the colon and rectum must be cleaned out to remove any stool.
-This often means drinking a large amount of a liquid laxative the night before and the morning of the procedure.
-Sometimes enemas are used as well.
-Just before the procedure, the patient is given intravenous (IV) medicine to make him or her relaxed or even asleep.
+This often means drinking a large amount (2 to 4 quarts) of a liquid laxative the night before and the morning of the procedure, and spending hours in the bathroom.
+Just before the procedure, you will be given intravenous (IV) medicine to make you relaxed or even go to sleep (sedation).
 Then a colonoscope (a long, flexible, tube with a light and video camera on the end) is inserted through the rectum and into the colon.
 Any abnormal areas seen can be biopsied.
+Because sedation is used for this procedure, you will need someone you know to take you home afterwards (not just a cab).

 - Capsule endoscopy is a way to look at the small intestine.
 It is not truly a type of endoscopy, since it doesn’t use an endoscope.
-Instead, the patient swallows a capsule (about the size of a large vitamin pill) that contains a light source and a very small camera.
+Instead, you swallows a capsule (about the size of a large vitamin pill) that contains a light source and a very small camera.
 Like any other pill, the capsule goes through the stomach and into the small intestine.
 As it travels through the small intestine (usually over about 8 hours), it takes thousands of pictures.
-These images are transmitted electronically to a device worn around the person’s waist while he or she goes on with normal daily activities.
+These images are transmitted electronically to a device worn around your waist while you go on with normal daily activities.
 The images can then be downloaded onto a computer, where the doctor can look at them as a video.
 The capsule passes out of the body during a normal bowel movement and is discarded.
 A disadvantage of this test is that it doesn’t allow the doctor to biopsy any abnormal areas.
+You will likely be told not to eat or drink for about 12 hours before the test.

 - Double balloon enteroscopy is another way to look at the small intestine.
 Regular endoscopy cannot look very far into the small intestine because it is too long and has too many curves.
 This method gets around these problems by using a special endoscope that is made up of 2 tubes, one inside the other.
-The patient is given intravenous (IV) medicine to make him or her relaxed, or even asleep.
+For this test, you are given intravenous (IV) medicine to make you relaxed (sedation), and may be even given general anesthesia (so that you are asleep).
 The endoscope is then inserted either through the mouth or the anus, depending on if there is a specific part of the small intestine to be examined.
 Once inside the small intestine, the inner tube, which has the camera on the end, is advanced about a foot as the doctor looks at the lining of the intestine.
 Then a balloon at its end is inflated to anchor it.
 The outer tube is then pushed forward to near the end of the inner tube and is anchored in place with a second balloon.
 This process is repeated over and over, letting the doctor see the intestine a foot at a time.
 The doctor can even take a biopsy if something abnormal is seen.
-This procedure is more involved than capsule endoscopy (and may take as long as 2 hours to complete), but it has the advantage of letting the doctor biopsy any lesions seen.
+This procedure is more involved than capsule endoscopy (and can take hours to complete), but it has the advantage of letting the doctor biopsy any lesions seen.
+Because sedation (or general anesthesia is used), you will need someone you know to take you home (not just a cab).

 KS can also affect other organs, such as the liver, spleen, heart, or bone marrow.
-These areas do not often need to be biopsied if the patient is already known to have KS based on biopsies of other tissues, such as skin, lungs, or intestines.
+These areas do not often need to be biopsied in people already known to have KS based on biopsies of other tissues, such as skin, lungs, or intestines.